Solomon Blatt Sr.

 Solomon Blatt (February 27, 1895 – May 14, 1986) was a long time Democratic legislator of South Carolina from Barnwell County during the middle of the 20th century.
 He was a principal member of the so-called "Barnwell Ring."
 His 32-year tenure as Speaker of the South Carolina House of Representatives makes him the second longest-serving leader of any state legislature, surpassed only by Michael Madigan of Illinois.
 Blatt was an ardent segregationist and spent decades fighting against racial integration.
+Later in life his views on race relations changed.

 Early life and career

 Blatt was born in Blackville, South Carolina, to Nathan and Molly Blatt, both Russian Jewish immigrants.
 Blatt attended the University of South Carolina, where he was a member of the Euphradian Society, and he received his L.LB degree in 1917.
 The same year he was admitted to the state bar, but his legal career was put on hold while he served as a supply sergeant in France with the 81st Division during World War I. After the war, he resumed the practice of law with future governor Joseph Emile Harley in the firm Harley & Blatt from 1917 to 1934.
 From 1934 until his death, he was the senior partner of the firm Blatt & Fales.